November 28 - December 4 2022

 Country: Colombia

-In the midst of a landscape that mixes jungles, mountains, beaches, cities, intricate trails and sea lanes, La BOA returns to the Colombian music scene with their fourth studio-release, again focusing on the vast cultural and sonic diversity of the Caribbean, evoking feelings of festivals of the 70s and 80s.
-La Boa was invited to participate in this year’s edition of Conexión Sónica by the Foundation Otro Sur, an independent organization whose goal is to promote intercultural exchange between Africa and Latin America with the objective of starting a conversation about the realities of both regions.
+In the midst of a landscape that mixes jungles, mountains, beaches, cities, intricate paths and maritime routes, La BOA reappears on the Colombian music scene with its fourth studio album and once again approaches the diversity of Caribbean cultures and their multiple and inexhaustible sonorities.
+A kind of reverie that moves between musical genres built in neighborhoods and in large halls, evoking popular parties of the 1970s and 1980s.
+Invited to Conexión Sónica by Fundación Otro Sur, an independent organization that seeks to promote cultural exchange between Africa and Latin America, with the aim of stimulating dialogue between the realities of these regions.

 Country: Chile

-Mundovivo is an independent booking agency and producer of cultural events founded in 1995 in Santiago, Chile.
-They are the creators and producers of the renowned festival “Festival de Músicas del Mundo”, which recently celebrated its 20th anniversary and has presented national and international artists across the country of Chile.
-Mundovivo’s video presents Samadi, and Subhira, the first of which consists of Pascuala Ilabaca on voice, Rhodes and accordion, Jaime Frez on percussion, and Bhavani Kali performing Indian dances.
-The second video presents Subhira, one of the precursor bands of “World Music” in Chile.
-With more than 25 years of performances and 19 recordings, their music blends the music of the native people of South America with avant-garde, electronica and progressive sounds by incorporating elements of jazz, academic music and folklore.
+Mundovivo is an independent label, booking agency and producer of cultural events, founded in 1995 in Santiago de Chile.
+They are the creators and producers of the renowned "Festival de Músicas del Mundo" (World Music Festival), which has 20 versions and takes place in various municipalities and regions of the country, with national and international guests.
+In this video, they present Samadi and Subhira acts, the former formed by Pascuala Ilabaca on vocals, rhodes and accordion, Jaime Frez on percussion and Bhavani Kali on Indian dances.
+The latter is one of the precursor bands of the "World Music" style in Chile, with more than 25 years of trajectory and 19 albums published, whose music mixes music of native peoples of South America, with avant-garde, electronic and progressive sonority, using elements of jazz, classical music and folklore.

 Country: Colombia

-La Pascasia is a historic home located in the center of Medellín, Colombia that serves as a meeting place for artists, audiences and locals.
-It is also a theater, art gallery, library and restaurant, as well as the base for the corporation “Común y Corriente”.
-For the festival, La Pascasia will present a concert filmed on July 8, 2022 at the Teatro Universidad de Medellín with music that reflects the diversity of La Pascasia, and highlights various ways of thought and creation of the Antioquian state featuring artists Mr. Bleat, Garúas, Son de la Nubia and León Giraldo.
+La Pascasia is an old mansion located in the center of Medellín, Colombia, where artists, attendees and locals meet.
+It is also an auditorium, art gallery, bookstore and restaurant, where it is also a sentry box for the corporation "Común y Corriente".
+For Conexión Sónica they present a film shot on June 8, 2022 at the Teatro Universidad de Medellín, with music that reflects the diversity of their work and shows a reflection of various ways of thinking and creating in the region of Antioquia: Mr. Bleat; Garúas; Son de la Nubia and León Giraldo.

-Web Artists: Mr. Bleat / Garúas / Son de la Nubia / León Giraldo.
+Artist Website: Mr. Bleat / Garúas / Son de la Nubia / León Giraldo

 Country: Mexico